TheiaSpace/ESATEPS/README.txt

 Electrical Power Subsystem (EPS) for ESAT.

+This software runs in the ESAT EPS board.
+Use it with Arduino 1.8.0 or newer together with the Arduino core for MSP430-based ESAT boards (Theia Space's ESAT Boards (MSP430)) 2.2.0 or a newer 2.x.y version and the ESAT utility library (ESATUtil) version 2.1.0 or a newer 2.x.y version.
+Use ESAT-EPS as the target board.

 See the example EPS program (examples/EPS/EPS.ino).
 This program uses the modules of the EPS library.